nathanael-denis/OxiMoRa/README.md

 ----

-The full methodology is provided thereby; the code in this repository is associated with the workstation steps in the diagram.
+This provides the full methodology; the code in this repository is associated with the workstation steps in the diagram.

 ![image](https://github.com/user-attachments/assets/992ae748-7f48-4c21-8a7f-3c130c2e3b85)